 Also note that I chose to include the saturated fat content for each milk because it is something that a lot of people look to, but don’t be afraid of saturated fat– it gets a bad wrap, but it’s not a bad thing to have in your diet!

 Per 8oz Cup: 80 Calories, 0g Fat, 12g Carbs ( 11g Sugar ), 8g Protein

-Skim milk is the lowest calorie milk you can get if you’re choosing dairy.
+/ is the lowest-calorie milk you can get if you’re choosing dairy.
 All of the fat has been removed, which lowers the calories, but the sugar content and protein content remain mostly the same.

-Removing the fat from milk does remove some of the vitamin A & D it provides, but it is not substanial.
+Removing the fat from milk does remove some of the vitamin A & D it provides, but it is not substantial.
 If you prefer low fat, skim milk is a great option.

 1% Milk Nutrition